Candice-Leigh-King/our-whereabouts-website/_posts/2021-04-01-how-to-plan-a-trip-step-by-step-guide.md

     In this post I will cover the following: how to pick a destination, book your flight, research your destination, build an itinerary and book accommodation.
-  keywords: 'how to plan a trip: Step-by-step guide'
+  keywords: 'How to plan a trip: Step-by-step guide'
   social-alt:
   url: /https://ourwhereabouts.com/tips/renting-a-car
-  social-share_image: /uploads/dscn3450.jpg
+  social-share_image: /uploads/ParisReduced/DSCN3450.jpg
 title: 'How to Plan a Trip: Step-by-Step Guide'
 author: Elizabeth
 blog-summary: Looking to plan a trip but don't know where to start?
 I've got you!
 cta: Read More →
-blog_image: /uploads/dscn3450.jpg
+blog_image: /uploads/ParisReduced/DSCN3450.jpg
 date: 2021-04-01 00:00:00
 categories:
   - tips